 Nowadays, Samding monastery is still very popular in local tibetan community.
 Although the monastery is on the top of the mountain and the road is not good, however, there are still many pilgrims comnig to make cora and pray

 09:00 am – 17:00 pm

 RMB 30 per person

 How to get Samding Monastery

-Samding monastery is located in Langkazi county in between Lhasa and Gyantse.
-There is no direct bus line to this site, but the buses from Lhasa to Gyantse will stop at Langkazi county, from which you can take local vehicle to get to this site
+There is no direct bus-line to this site, however, there are scheduled buses travel between Lhasa to Gyantse county passs by Langkazi county, from which you can hire local vehicle to transfer to this site.

--2), By bus: start from Lhasa, Terminal: Langkazi county ; then switching to local mini bus to this monastery,
+-Option 2), By bus starting from Lhasa, Terminal: Langkazi county ; then by local mini bus to this monastery,